 Browser-based chat interface accessible from any device on your network.
 Multi-user with granular access controls.
 No client software installation required.

 Every system can operate with zero internet connectivity.
-Models are pre-installed.
+Models are loaded and verified on-site.
 Updates are delivered via secure transfer when needed.
 Complete network isolation for maximalist security postures.

 No per-query pricing.
 No subscription tiers.
 No usage-based billing.
-You own the hardware outright.
+You own the hardware and the models outright.
 Section 179 eligible for full first-year depreciation.

-Your questions go to the person who assembled and tested your system.
+Your questions go to the person who sat with your staff and designed the system.
 No tiered support.
 No ticket queues.
-Direct line to the builder for the life of the hardware.
+Direct line for the life of the deployment.

 Technical writing on the specific regulatory frameworks that govern AI deployment in each sector.